sjmyuan/sjmyuan.github.io/_drafts/junior-code-in-scala.md

 The monadic return type of function is very important in Functional Programming, it should be able to handle all the [side-effects](https://en.wikipedia.org/wiki/Side_effect_(computer_science)).

-For example, if a function may return null value, we can choose Option.
-If a function may return error, we can choose Either.
-If a function may interact with API or database, we can choose IO or Task.
+For example, if a function may return null value, we can return Option.
+If a function may return error, we can return Either.
+If a function may interact with API or database, we can return IO or Task.

 What if we have two functions with different monadic return type? for example